weirdpattern/tipit/tips/mac/configuration/plain-text-default-text-edit.md

 ### Summary
 Force TextEdit application to use plain text as default format.
-This is important if you use TextEdit to do some coding TextEdit default rich format includes unicode characters that can render your code unusable.
+This is important when you use TextEdit as a coding editor because the default rich format includes unicode characters that can render your code unusable.

 ### Syntax
 ```bash